litwr/xlife8-bk0011/bkbasic/readme.txt

 - Supported only integer (at the range -32768..32767) and string (up to 255 chars length) types.

 - DIM should be used for any array (even with less than 10 elements) and its number argument has to be a constant.
 Only one dimensional arrays are supported.
-Only one variable name after DIM is allowed.
 The virtual arrays are not supported (so as for VARPTR).

 - Only some syntax errors are detected.